KhronosGroup/SYCL_Reference/source/iface/platform.rst

   vector_class<device> get_devices(
      info::device_type = info::device_type::all) const;

-Return vector of SYCL devices associated with the platform and filtered by the :ref:`device_type <info-device>`.
+Returns vector of SYCL devices associated with the platform and filtered by :ref:`info-device_type`

 .. rubric:: Example